Prioritizing actions with business levers

 The business team notices that one of the offers is not presented frequently enough due to its low propensity as customers ignored it during the initial launch.
 However, due to an internal ad-hoc priority, the bank wants to boost the chances of one of the actions being selected as the top offer.
 The bank wants to present more relevant offers to customers based on not only behavior but also business priorities.

 Use the following credentials to log in to the exercise system.

 Your assignment consists of the following tasks:

-Use the adaptive model reporting, and check which offer has the lowest performance and lowest number of responses.
+Use the adaptive model reporting, and check which active offer has the lowest propensity.

-Log in as Robert to the U+ Bank website and examine the priority and propensity by clicking on the Polaris icon on the offer.
+Log in as Robert to the U+ Bank website and examine the priority and propensity using the Interaction history report.